eviefp/purescript-halogen-example/README.md

 both the monad that it runs under and the monad used to run the actions is `ExampleM`.
 It transforms the options to `Aff` and pushes them to the `router` through the handler stored in the `environment`.

+## Parallel
+@thomashoneyman kindly contributed a version which enables parallel computations to the application's monad.
+You can [check it out in this PR](https://github.com/vladciobanu/purescript-halogen-example/pull/9).